thr27/backups-lvm-mysql/README.md

 Overview
 --------
-A simple wrapper script to do a MySQL flush, lock, LVM snapshot, unlock, then backup.
+A simple wrapper script to do a MySQL flush, lock, LVM snapshot, unlock, then backup of a MySQL database.
-See http://www.lullabot.com/blog/article/mysql-backups-using-lvm-snapshots for a good explanation.
+Good alternative to say `mysqldump`.
+See http://www.lullabot.com/blog/article/mysql-backups-using-lvm-snapshots.

 Installation
 ------------